megheaiulian/vgpu4nixos/README.md

 NixOS module to support NVIDIA vGPU drivers (including GRID guest drivers).
 Also supports [vGPU-Unlock-patcher](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher) for vGPU unlock

 ## Installation
-Currently vGPU releases 16.5, 17.3 (latest with unlock support) and 16.2 are supported
+Currently these vGPU releases are selectable (you still can use your own version, see [Custom vGPU version](#custom-vgpu-version)):
+- With unlock support: 17.3, 16.5, 16.2
+- Without unlock: 17.4, 16.8

 ### With Flakes
 flake.nix: